 - a.
 STR is the most advanced Power Management mode. - b.
 STR cuts all the power supplied to peripherals except to memory max. power saving. - c.
 STR saves and keeps all on-screen data including any executed applications to DDR SDRAM. - d.
 In STR mode, you must push the power button (connected to the onboard J3 pin), click your USB mouse buttons, or press your USB keyboard keys to wake up your system to the last display.

-3-7 AGP Card 1.5V Protection
+3-8 Supports AGP Card 3.3V Protection

-The board supports 1.5 volt AGP graphics cards only.
-Using a 3.3 volt AGP card in this board might damage the chipset.
+The Intel[®] 845PE chipset supports 1.5 volt AGP graphics cards only.
+Using a 3.3 volt AGP card in an Intel[®] 845PE chipset-based board might damage the chipset on an 845PE-equipped mainboard.
 However, this mainboard features a protection function that prevents the system from powering on when a 3.3V AGP card is inadvertently inserted into the AGP slot.